LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/post-install.md

 1. On the subscription creation form, enter:
    * **Name**: preferred name of your organization, e.g. *Patorum*
    * **Identifier**: leftmost part of the [login domain](index.md#planning).
 For instance, `login` on **login**.*id.patorum.com*
-   * **Username**: choose the information that be used as identifier of your users (usually email or CPF)
+   * **Username type**: choose the information that be used as identifier of your users (usually email or CPF)
 1. Click on **Create Subscription**

 > [!NOTE]
-> Not all web applications are compatible with every username identifier.
+> Not all web applications are compatible with every username type.
 Please check the application(s) you intend to use with
-> GrantID to check if there are any requirements over the username identifier.
+> GrantID to check if there are any requirements over the username type.

 To test the procedure, open the following URL (replace *login.id.patorum.com* with your [login domain](index.md#planning)):